janakmayer/weather_visualization/README.md

 ###Original Visualization###

 This is a favorite of Edward Tufte.
-In *The Visual Display of Quantitative Information*, he cites it as an exemplare of high-data-density visualization, quoting a density of "better than 300 numbers per square inch"
+In *The Visual Display of Quantitative Information*, he cites it as an exemplar of high-data-density visualization, quoting a density of "better than 300 numbers per square inch"

 ![Image of New York Weather Visualization](http://www.edwardtufte.com/bboard/images/00014g-836.jpg)